top of page

 Some of the things that I think about for future:

-Books, more writing, blending of art and photography, and maybe more art installations because I love how they can add to a more sensory experience.
-What I love about art is that to some degree, you just have to work hard, trust, and see what happens.
+Books, more writing, blending of art and photography somehow, and maybe more art installations because I love how they add to a more sensory experience.
+What I love about art is that to some degree, you just have to trust, keeping moving forward, and see where it all leads.

 Screen Shot 2025-03-24 at 6.25.48 PM.png